steveredden/homebridge-kasa-lightstrip/README.md

 [homebridge-kasa-lightstrip] StripName - Error setting characteristic 'Brightness'
 ```

-Attempt to slow your inputs! :man_shrugging:
+Attempt to slow your inputs! :thinking:  Or speed your swipe?! :man_shrugging: